SciRuby/sciruby.com/source/_posts/2012-05-08-sciruby-summer-of-code.markdown

 ![Brighter Planet logo](http://static.brighterplanet.com/assets/logos/flush-left/inline/green/rasterized/brighter_planet-140.png)

+The fellowship is intended for undergraduate and graduate science and engineering students interested in going into research.

 Fellowship tenure is full-time, May 18th through August 18th (dates are flexible).
 The stipend is $1,500.

 ## Eligibility and Criteria